The effects of varying colour-luminosity relations on supernova science: Effect of assumed populations of

 \begin{enumerate}[(i)] \item {\bf AB-model:} When modeling SN~Ia rates, a popular phenomenological model to account for the redshift evolution consists of two contributing $A+B$ populations \citep{Scannapieco05,Mannucci06}.
 The $A$-component is related to the old stellar population of evolved galaxies and contributes mostly to the rate at low redshift, whereas the $B$-component is associated with the young star-forming galaxies and contributes mostly at high redshift.
 With a bimodal SN~Ia rate calculated from the delay-time distribution of \citet{Perrett12} and a star-formation history of \citet{Li08}, we randomly assign all SNe within bins of $\Delta z=0.05$ to the $A$ or $B$ components, according to the expected rate at that redshift.
-It is known that the SNe in each component are also related to differences in environments, such as galaxy mass and star formation; for simplicity, we study those later independently (see the ``Mstep-model'' and ``X1-model'' below).
+It is known that the SNe in each component are also related to differences in environments, such as galaxy mass and star formation; for simplicity, we study those later independently (see the ``Mstep-model'' and ``X-model'' below) and we focus here on the rate evolution with redshift.

-Once we choose the SNe belonging to each component, we need to assign a $\beta$ value to each of the two populations.
+Once we choose the SNe belonging to each A or B component, we assign a $\beta$ value to each of the two populations.
 We explore differences between the colour-luminosity of the two populations in a range of $-2.0<\Delta\beta<2.0$ in bins of size $0.25$.
-We draw from Gaussian distributions centred at those $\beta$ values and explore two Gaussian widths of $\sigma=0.05\,\beta$ or $\sigma=0.25\,\beta$.
+We draw from Gaussian distributions centred at those $\beta$ values and explore two Gaussian widths for the two populations of $\sigma=0.05\,\beta$ or $\sigma=0.25\,\beta$.
 We end up with a total of 64 AB-model simulations.
+An example of a scenario with $\Delta\beta = \beta_B - \beta_A = -2.0$ would have all SNe of the A component (378 objects) in a Gaussian distribution of $\beta_A$ centred at 4.00 (with a $\sigma_A$ of 0.11 or 0.55), while the SNe of the B component (362 objects) would have $\beta_B$ centred at 2.00 (with a $\sigma_B$ of 0.02 or 0.10).